pedroesouza/tate_test/README.md

 + Connor Pavicic - I am a 9th grade programmer who is trying to get by.
 Coding is really fun for me unless it is an assignment since I like coding when it is chill and relaxed and you can code at your own pace.
 Here are the places you can find me at: [GitHub]: (https://github.com/ConnorP4231) or email: connor.pavicic@ucas-edu.net
 + Evan McCabe - I am programming for a 9th grade programming class.
 Coding's pretty fun sometimes, but I didn't really like this class, and I'm more interested in art and animation, so I don't know if I'll be coding much in the future.
 I'm pretty awesome though, so feel free to contact me!
 GitHub: https://github.com/PurpleDG Email: purpledefies@gmail.com
-+ Pedro Souza -
++ Pedro E Souza - Pedro Souza is currently a high school freshman studying computer science, the co creator of this project is his school GitHub account.
+Contact me @pedro.souza@ucas-edu.net
-+ Locklin Sheldon -
++ Locklin Sheldon - In a 9th grade programming class for UCAS and UVU.
+Co-Created this project, locklin.sheldon@ucas-edu.net

 ## Change Log
 ---